Re-born clothing is upcycling old clothes into sentimental keepsakes for children

 “I follow a vegan lifestyle and I wanted to do something which had a positive impact,” Faye continued.

 The garments that Faye makes cost around £20 - £30 depending on the complexity of the design.

-Each child’s outfit usually takes her around one hour to make.
+Each child’s outfit usually takes her around one to two hours to make.

 The business is very new but Faye plans to set up a shop on Etsy.
-In the meantime, if you’re interested in her product you can find her on Instagram @Reborn.
+In the meantime, if you’re interested in her product you can find her on Instagram @Rebornchildrenswear

 Faye is on the lookout for great second hand fabrics that she can make into new creations.

 She said: “If you have material you no longer want or would like to turn into something fresh then contact me via Instagram, send a picture of the fabric.”

 She would prefer cotton-based materials with fun patterns.